-The University of Texas is a lot like it’s namesake state: bold.
+The University of Texas is big… Really big.
 In total, over 51,100 students study there every semester, and the university employs over 3,000 teachers and faculty members.
-It is among the top 75 universities of the world, and students who graduate from UT go on to fulfill their dreams and change the world.
+It is among the top 75 universities of the world, and as of the 2017-2018 school year, it is the 7th largest in the US.

-The University of Texas in Austin has a massive campus.
-It covers 434 acres of urban space, and has 31,000 or so of the student body studying and living there.
-When you are a student and looking for place to llive, it is important to stay as close to campus as possible for a variety of reasons.
-But dorms are expensive, and put limitations on the kind of lifestyle you can have as a student.
-The dorms of the University of Texas are great, but to live, work and learn in an off campus apartment near UT Austin is the best way to live.
+The University of Texas at Austin has a massive campus.
+It covers 434 acres of urban space, yet only about 18% of enrolled students live on-campus.
+When you are a student and looking for place to live, it is important to stay as close to campus as possible for a variety of reasons, but dorms are expensive, and put limitations on the kind of lifestyle you can have as a student.
+Living in a dorm is a unique experience, but loses its charm after the first semester, or two.
+Trust the students have been here a while, to study freely, work in your spare time, and enjoy Austin, living off-campus is the best option.

 1. Cheaper than a Dorm

 The lowest price listed for a dorm is $1,250/mo.
 Don’t believe me?
 Look at UT’s price sheet for housing.
 Keeping in mind that this includes room and limited board, this still does not explain the exorbitant price on a shared studio dorm with a community bathroom.
 Compare this to a one-bedroom with The Westside Group apartments that you can have to yourself for under $1,000/mo, and it’s a no-brainer.

 2. Experience the Wonders of the City

 Living on campus can isolate students from the larger city, and who wants to do that in a city like Austin?
 West Campus has its own community and charm where you are sure to find something to do on any given night.
 As far as North Campus goes, what’s better than having the activity of a city and the scenery of a suburb?
 Not to mention, living in these areas will allow you to have that pet you can take on hikes (more on that later).

 3. You Get Easy Access to All of the University’s Resources